Prostate cancer topics, links and more. Now at 100+ posts!

 • Mortality from Common Diseases.
 Four charts giving the mortality from vascular disease, cancer, infection, lung disease, accidents and all causes combined given age, sex and smoking status.
 There are 2 simple charts: one for men and one for women and two more detailed charts again one for men and one for women.
 The charts are available [here] as supplements to this paper: [PMID: 18544745].
 There is further discussion in [PMID: 18544738] [full text].

-• Charlson Comorbidity Score.
-Given age and which of 19 diseases the patient has (weighted by association with mortality) the Charlson Score can be calculated and a formula or tables used to calculate the 10 year survival probability.
 There are calculators and more info here: [Institute of Algorithmic Medicine Calculator] and here: [info] [Hall et al Calculator] and [Walz 2007].
 Also see [PMID: 16770340] .
 This paper [PMID: 17979925] concluded that clinicians have an accuracy of less than 70% whereas Walz claims that his group's nomogram has an 84% accuracy on a validation sample.

 • Probability of Indolent Cancer based on diagnosis variables.
 Steyerberg et al published a scoring system in Jan 2007 [PMID: 17162015] (based on updating the original work by Katan et al [PMID: 14532778]) which gives the probability of indolent cancer.
 It uses the ultrasound and biopsy results (PSA, prostate volume, Gleason score, mm of cancer tissue in cores, mm non-cancer tissue in cores) each of which gives a number which are summed and looked up on a chart showing the probability of indolent cancer.
 If this probability is high then delay to treatment or active surveillance/watchful waiting could be considered.
-See page 2 of http://www.pcngcincinnati.org/2007/2007_02.pdf.
+See page 2 of http://www.pcngcincinnati.org/2007/2007_02.pdf (Note: PCNG Cincinnati site seems to have disappeared.).
 As noted by Jon Nowlin the original nomogram assumed 6 biopsy cores and could give misleading results if a different number of cores were used.
 Nowlin has provided an Excel spreadsheet to perform this calculation which corrects for the number of cores [here] and provides explanation of it use [here]; however, a significant caveat is that "Chun et al. [6, 7, 33] demonstrated recently that nomograms developed in the sextant biopsy era may not be able to predict the probability of PCa on needle biopsy in the extended biopsy era, equally accurate as they used to in the sextant biopsy era.
 In consequence, many clinicians are reluctant to use tools that were developed in the sextant biopsy era [46]."
 [PMID: 17333203]

 • Probability of Cancer in Suspected Patients After Ultrasound.
 Focusing on patients with PSA < 10 who are suspected of having cancer and so have had an ultrasound, Garzotto et al (2005) [Full Text] [PMID: 15781880&dopt] develop a [decision tree] model.
 Unlike scoring systems and nomograms the decision tree is particularly easy to describe.
 The probability of cancer was less than 5 percent except for the 4 high risk groups illustrated in the decision tree diagram or in words in the abstract.
 No calculator is really required since the decision tree format is so simple to describe.
 The variables used are PSA, PSA density (PSAD), existence of hypoechoic lesions, age and prostate volume in cubic centimeters.
 Existence of hypoechoic lesions and prostate volume are items that are available from the ultrasound.
 PSA density is PSA divided by prostate volume and therefore also depends on the ultrasound.